kraktus/scripts/Sublime/Cheat-sheet.md

 - Open git blame for the line: Ctrl Alt B
 - Open git blame for the whole file: Ctrl Alt Shift B

+- To prettify JSON, use the command palette